Numerical stability revisited: A family of benchmark problems for the analysis of explicit stochastic differential equation integrators: Numerical verification

-{ As a further illustration of the utility of the benchmark above, we also investigated a numerical example for a one-dimensional SDE with coefficients which are smooth and globally Lipschitz, but not affine, in the general form \eqref{eq:Ito_SDE}.
+As a further illustration of the utility of the benchmark above, we also investigated a numerical example for a one-dimensional SDE with coefficients which are smooth and globally Lipschitz, but not affine, in the general form \eqref{eq:Ito_SDE}, testing whether the predictions made using the benchmark problem provide insight in this case.
 One application area in which advection-diffusion equations for particle transport of this form arise naturally as a homogenised limit are in the study of flows through porous media where the statistical properties medium varies in space \cite{ito2012diffusion,ikeda2014stochastic}.
 In particular, variation in the size of pores through which fluid can move leads to coupled spatial variation in the flow velocity and molecular diffusion of the particles in the flow.
 At the single particle scale, this yields variation in the drift and diffusion coefficients, $f(x)$ and $g(x)$.
 Study of long-time statistics in this case is important for accumulation of pollutants in soils where groundwater is being pumped out of the water table.

 The particular case we consider is a stochastic diffusion process on an infinite domain, governed by the SDE